g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 `stackoverflow = "5676489/g1eny0ung"`<br />
 `codepen = "g1eny0ung"`

-All of these social links will be showed on about page `layouts/partials/back.html` and header `layouts/partials/header.html`.
+All of these social links will be showed on about page `layouts/partials/back.html`.

 You can open an issue or pull a request to add a social link.